MarahaySTI/app-dev/README.md

 The main character, Cindy Campbell (played by Anna Faris), tries to figure out who the killer is while dealing with a series of absurd, over-the-top situations.
 Instead of building suspense, the movie constantly breaks tension with crude humor, visual gags, and ridiculous twists.

-It also parodies many other films and pop culture moments from the late 1990s, exaggerating horror clichés—like the “final girl,” creepy phone calls, and masked killers—until they become jokes.
+It also parodies many other films and pop culture moments from the late 1990s, exaggerating horror clichés, like the “final girl,” creepy phone calls, and masked killers, until they become jokes.

 So while it uses the structure of a horror movie, *Scary Movie* is really a satire: its goal is to make you laugh at horror tropes, not to frighten you.